MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/ml_algorithms.rst

 Regression Pipeline
 ^^^^^^^^^^^^^^^^^^^

-The Regression module guides you through a complete workflow:
+The Regression tool guides you through a complete workflow:

 **1. Data Preprocessing**